Tyntesfield: Orangery

-The Grade II* listed Orangery was once the architectural focal point of the kitchen garden complex.
+The Grade II*listed Orangery was once the architectural focal point of the kitchen garden complex.
 But when the Trust bought the property, the Orangery was in such a precarious state of deterioration that it was on English Heritage's Heritage at Risk Register in the highest priority category, A.

 Built in 1897, it is a rare surviving example of a late Victorian orangery in the Classical style, constructed from ashlar and red brick.
 It has a seven-bay east/west plan with central entrances and three bays north–south, topped by a fully glazed ironwork hipped-roof.
 An entablature with protruding horizontal geison sits above Ionic half-column supports and corner pilasters.
 The centre entrance bay on the west front towards the kitchen garden breaks forward as a portico, with pairs of giant engaged columns and broken pediment with a small oculus.
 Between each pair of columns are large round-headed windows with Gibbs surrounds and keystones.

 To preserve and restore the Orangery, the Trust teamed-up with City of Bath College and Nimbus Conservation Ltd in an innovative partnership, whereby 12 trainee stonemasons worked alongside professional craftsmen to hone their skills and carry out the specialist stonework needed.
 The Trust also introduced workshops for other restoration professionals, academics and eventually opened them to interested members of the public, where all were educated in a hands-on environment in the skills required to repair the building.
-For this crafts-based training initiative, in 2011 the Trust won a Daily Telegraph sponsored English Heritage Angel Award.
+For this crafts-based training initiative, in 2011 the Trust won a The Daily Telegraph sponsored English Heritage Angel Award.

 The budget for the works was £420,000, with initial work focused on stabilising the foundations and lower masonry.
 Much of this was achieved through the injection of stabilising materials into the foundations, which needed time to cure and solidify.
 Works then progressed to the walls and roof, and finally the decorative embellishments.
-Today, while part of the Orangery is a dedicated café, the rest is an international education centre of excellence for the Trust, training new craftsmen and restoration specialists.
+Today, while part of the Orangery is a dedicated café, the rest is used for training new craftsmen and restoration specialists.